Emmotes/ic_spoilers/docs/baldric.md

     "id": 2363,
     "flavour_text": "",
     "description": {
-        "desc": "Uggie joins the party, starting next to Baldric unless they're already in the formation next to another Fallbacks Champion.
+        "desc": "Uggie joins the party, starting next to Baldric unless she's already in the formation next to another Fallbacks Champion.
 Uggie increases the damage of all non-adjacent Champions by $amount%"
     },
     "effect_keys": [
         {